sdc-china/IDA-doc/_posts/2018-03-17-test-write-java-command.md

 2. Add annotations **@CustomCommand** and **@Parameter** on the class, so that the IDA can recognize the Java command.
 And add private variables based on the parameter definition.

 	**@CustomCommand**
-	*  **name** : The name showing on the test command selection box.
+	*  **name**: The name showing on the test command selection box.
-	*  **verbalization** : The text showing on the test case detail table.
+	*  **verbalization**: The text showing on the test case detail table.
-	*  **description** : The text showing on the add/update command dialog.
+	*  **description**: The text showing on the add/update command dialog.
-	*  **takeScreenshot** : Indicate whether it will take screenshot after command execution.
+	*  **takeScreenshot**: Indicate whether it will take a screenshot after command execution.

 	**@Parameter**
-	*  **name** : The name getting the parameter from Java code.
+	*  **name**: The name getting the parameter from Java code.
-	*  **displayName** : The name showing on the add/update command dialog.
+	*  **displayName**: The name showing on the add/update command dialog.
-	*  **type** : The control type shows on the add/update command dialog.
-It supports four kinds of types: text, textarea, combo and checkbox.
+	*  **type**: The control type shows on the add/update command dialog.
+It supports four kinds of types: text, textarea, combo, and checkbox.
-   *  **source**: It can be used to configure a list of possible values of the parameter.
-You can configure a list of possible values of the parameter, separated by comma.
+   *  **source**: It can be used to configure a list of possible values for the parameter.
+You can configure a list of possible values for the parameter, separated by a comma.

 	```
 	import org.slf4j.Logger;